Couples Therapy

 2) Emotional Distance.

 This can often develop if couples do not deal with conflict well - and this can be very damaging for a couple relationship if it remains unaddressed.
 Emotional distance often goes hand in hand with a pattern of 'pursue and retreat.'
 This happens when one partner has an issue, and really goes after their partner about it.
 Their partner meanwhile, does not have an answer, or does not like conflict, and so retreats or shuts down.
-This frustrates the first partner more, who then pursues them further... and so it goes, with emotional distance being a frequent outcome.
-If this becomes a common cycle, it can be hard to come back from, and emotional distancing sets in.
+This frustrates the first partner more (who may be being driven by a deeper need to connect emotionally) who then amplifies things further, with the other person feeling cornered and thereby retreating further... and so it goes, with emotional distance being a frequent outcome.
+This can be a common pattern for many couples, and is potentially damaging to the relationship if left unattended to.

 3) Sitting with differing perspectives - and knowing that's OK.